Yoav666s/dnd-wiki/collections/_monsters/nornfeld/mout.md

 actions: |
   **Psychic Burst.** Melee or Ranged Spell Attack: +4 to hit, reach 5 ft. or range 120 ft., one target.
 Hit: 4 (1d8) psychic damage.
 If the mout rolls an 8 on a d8, it can roll another d8, up to a total of 2 extra d8s.

-  **Spellcasting.** The mout casts one of the following spells, using Intelligence as the spellcasting ability (spell save DC 12, +4 to hit with spell attacks):
+  **Spellcasting.** The mout casts one of the following spells without requiring material components, using Intelligence as the spellcasting ability (spell save DC 12, +4 to hit with spell attacks):

   At will: Invisibility, Subterfuge
 bonus_actions: |